 Search

-Socotra’s search allows you to find policies, quotes, and accounts quickly and easily.
+Socotra’s search allows you to find the following entities quickly and easily:

 Overview